benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 docker-compose up
 ```

 After a few minutes, Docker should have used the images you built and the configuration provided in the `docker-compose.yml` to start up the demo environment for you.

 > Waiting a couple of extra minutes is advised, just to make sure that everything we started has had a chance to communicate and settle down.

 ## Let's Test It...

 #### First, Check that the Greeting Service is Hidden:

 The Greeting Service operates on port `8762` inside the Docker network.
 Let's try to call it from your favorite browser using [http://localhost:8762/greeting](http://localhost:8762/greeting).
-You should be told that "the site can't be reached".
-This is because the Greeting Service is hidden.
-Essentially it exists on inside a private network (as if it were behind a company firewall for example).
-It should not be possible for us to talk to the greeting service directly.
+You should be told that "the site can't be reached" by your browser.
+This is because the Greeting Service is hidden inside the Docker network (as if it were behind a company firewall for example).
+It should not be possible for us to talk to the greeting service directly in this way.

 #### Next, Access the Greeting Service via the Gateway:

-Now, Navigate your browser to [http://localhost/service/greeting][11] in your browser.
+Now, Navigate your browser to [http://localhost/service/greeting][11].
 You should get a perfectly valid response with content similar to the "Hello, World" JSON shown below.

 ```json
 { "id": 1, "content": "Hello, World!"}